 Undergraduate Course Descriptions

-For more details on undergraduate courses, see below.
+For descriptions of EMS undergraduate courses, see below.

 First of three levels intended to develop proficiency in university-level reading and writing.
 Emphasizes applying critical approaches to reading, practicing writing in a variety of academic styles, and developing grammatical and lexical resources appropriate to a university setting.